-I have to talk about this first because its important for you to understand the basics about what is going on in your brain when you take opiates in order for you to understand how Suboxone works.
+It’s important for you to understand the basics about what is going on in your brain when you take opiates in order for you to understand how Suboxone works.
 I’m going to make it as general as I possibly can for the purposes of this discussion.
 When you take a pill like a Vicodin for instance, it releases chemicals into the brain that attach to your brain’s opiate receptors.
-When your brain’s opiate receptors are occupied by the right molecule, it signals your brain to release other chemicals that help relieve pain and can also cause that euphoric feeling or “high” that you can get when you take that Vicodin.
+When your brain’s opiate receptors are occupied by the right molecule, it signals neurotransmitters to release dopamine and serotonin that help relieve pain and can also cause that euphoric feeling or “high” that you can get when you take that Vicodin.
 For this reason, Vicodin, Oxycodone etc. etc. are considered “full opioid agonists.”
-[Note to "Chemists" out there.
-Please don't email me and get all technical about how I made a mistake on this molecule or how I mixed this or that up.
-I'm just trying to explain this process in general terms as if I were reading it for the first time...4th grade reading level ok?].
-Suboxone is considered a “partial opioid agonist” because it binds to your brain’s opiate receptors, but it gives your brain slightly different instructions on what chemicals and processes to activate.
-That’s all you really need to know about that.
-I will explain what Suboxone/partial opioid agonists do below…read on.
+[Note to “Chemists” out there.
+Please don’t email me and get all technical about how I made a mistake on this molecule or how I mixed this or that up.
+I’m just trying to explain this process in general terms as if I were reading it for the first time…4th grade reading level ok?].
+Suboxone is considered a “partial opioid agonist” because it binds to your brain’s opiate receptors, but it gives those receptors slightly different instructions on what chemicals and processes to release.
+Suboxone is not supposed to produce any narcotic effects and is a deterrent to other opiates.
+That’s all you need to know right now…read on.

-Lesson Recap: Vicodin = “Full Opioid Agonist” Suboxone/Subutex/Buprenorphine = “Partial Opioid Agonist”
+Lesson Recap: Vicodin = “Full Opioid Agonist” Suboxone = “Partial Opioid Agonist”